 And much more!

-At Work 365, we enable Microsoft CSPs to create powerful customer self-service portals to serve their customers better.
+At Work 365, we enable Microsoft MSPs to create powerful customer self-service portals to serve their customers better.
 We offer end-to-end self-service setup such as:

 - User management